-Untold History of AI: How Amazon's Mechanical Turkers Got Squeezed Inside the Machine
+Untold History of AI: How Amazon’s Mechanical Turkers Got Squeezed Inside the Machine

 Thus was born Amazon Mechanical Turk, or mTurk for short.
 The service launched in 2005, and the user base quickly grew.
 Businesses and researchers around the globe began uploading thousands of so-called “human intelligence tasks” onto the platform, such as transcribing audio or captioning images.
 These tasks were dutifully carried out by an internationally dispersed and anonymous group of workers for a small fee (one aggrieved worker reported an average fee of 20 cents per task).

 The name of this new service was a wink at the chess-playing machine of the 18th century, the Mechanical Turk invented by the huckster Wolfgang von Kempelen.
-And just like that faux automaton, in which hid a human chess player, the mTurk platform was designed to make human labor invisible.
+And just like that faux automaton, inside which hid a human chess player, the mTurk platform was designed to make human labor invisible.
 Workers on the platform are not represented with names, but with numbers, and communication between the requester and the worker is entirely depersonalized.
 Bezos himself has called these dehumanized workers “artificial artificial intelligence.”

 Today, mTurk is a thriving marketplace with hundreds of thousands of workers around the world.
 While the online platform provides a source of income for people who otherwise might not have access to jobs, the labor conditions are highly questionable.
 Some critics have argued that by keeping the workers invisible and atomized, Amazon has made it easier for them to be exploited.
-A research paper [PDF] published in December 2017 found that workers earned a median wage of approximately $2 per hour, and only 4 percent earned more than $7.25 per hour.
+A research paper [PDF] published in December 2017 found that workers earned a median wage of approximately US $2 per hour, and only 4 percent earned more than $7.25 per hour.

-Interestingly, mTurk has also become crucial for the development of machine learning applications.
+Interestingly, mTurk has also become crucial for the development of machine-learning applications.
 In machine learning, an AI program is given a large data set, then learns on its own how to find patterns and draw conclusions.
 MTurk workers are frequently used to build and label these training data sets, yet their role in machine learning is often overlooked.

 The dynamic now playing out between the AI community and mTurk is one that has been ever-present throughout the history of machine intelligence.
 We eagerly admire the visage of the autonomous “intelligent machine,” while ignoring, or even actively concealing, the human labor that makes it possible.